openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 The `c_nonce` as defined in (#credential-response).
 * `c_nonce_expires_in`: OPTIONAL.
 The `c_nonce_expires_in` as defined in (#credential-response).

-Below is a non-normative example of a Batch Credential Response in a immideate issuance flow:
+Below is a non-normative example of a Batch Credential Response in a immediate issuance flow:

 ```
 HTTP/1.1 200 OK